shahJenil/Automated-weather-etl-pipeline/README.md

-Weather Data ETL Pipeline
+# Automated ETL Pipeline for Weather Data Extraction

-Project Overview :
+Overview

-This project implements an automated ETL (Extract, Transform, Load) pipeline for weather data processing.
-It fetches data from the Open-Meteo API, transforms it using Python, and loads it into a PostgreSQL database.
-The pipeline is orchestrated using Apache Airflow and containerized with Docker.
+This project implements an automated ETL pipeline to extract weather data from the Open-Meteo API, format it using Python, and load it into a PostgreSQL database.
+The workflow is orchestrated using Apache Airflow and deployed via Docker using Astronomer.

-The pipeline consists of three main components:
+# Features

-Extract: Fetches weather data from Open-Meteo API
+Extract weather data from the Open-Meteo API.

-Transform: Processes and formats the raw weather data using Python
-Load: Stores the formatted data in PostgreSQL database
+Transform data into a structured format using Python.

+Load data into a PostgreSQL database.

+Fully automated ETL pipeline managed by Apache Airflow.

+Dockerized deployment using Astronomer.

-Technologies Used
+# Technologies Used

-Apache Airflow: Workflow orchestration and scheduling
-Astronomer: Airflow deployment and management platform
-Docker: Containerization and environment management
-Python: Core programming language for DAG implementation and data processing
+Apache Airflow (for workflow orchestration)

+Docker (for containerized deployment)

+Astronomer (for managing Airflow deployment)

+Python (for data transformation and DAG scripting)

+PostgreSQL (for storing processed data)

-PostgreSQL: Data warehouse for processed weather data Open-Meteo API: Source for weather data
+Open-Meteo API (for weather data extraction)